 Kumail Nanjiani, Angelina Jolie and Richard Madden (Getty)

-The Eternals is Marvel’s cosmic new franchise that’s cast Angelina Jolie, Richard Madde, Kumail Nanjiani, Kit Harington and Gemma Chan among others.
+The Eternals is Marvel’s cosmic new franchise that’s cast Angelina Jolie, Richard Madden, Kumail Nanjiani, Kit Harington and Gemma Chan among others.

 Based around a society of superhuman aliens, it’s one of Marvel’s lesser-known properties (which might be why they’re stuffing it with so much star power) but if Guardians of the Galaxy could turn a talking raccoon and a tree into beloved action stars, we’re sure this will still strike a chord with audiences.

-The film is directed by Chloe Zhao, and could have scope to cross over with the Guardians of the Galaxy franchise.
+The film is directed by Chloe Zhao, who previously helmed the acclaimed indie flick The Rider, and could have scope to cross over with the Guardians of the Galaxy franchise.